No-code automation platform Tonkean raises $24M from Lightspeed – TechCrunch

 The company closed a $24 million round led by Lightspeed Venture Partners, Tonkean’s team tells TechCrunch.
 Lightspeed’s Raviraj Jain is joining Tonkean’s board.
 The company has raised just over $31 million to date.

-Their software is a robotic automation and management platform catered towards ops that integrates with a bunch of data sources and allows customers to set up their own customizations.
+Their software is a robotic automation and management platform catered toward ops that integrates with a bunch of data sources and allows customers to set up their own customizations.
 These customizations can help with routing tasks to the right person, automating follow-ups or moving data between systems.
-The software is meant to enable nearly endless customizations but a big focus seems to be on stripping repeatable tasks from the workflows of ops teams or taking care of early steps in those processes.
+The software is meant to enable nearly endless customizations, but a big focus seems to be on stripping repeatable tasks from the workflows of ops teams or taking care of early steps in those processes.

 “The future of enterprise software is adaptive and personalized,” CEO Sagi Eliyahu told TechCrunch in an interview.